-St. John Fisher College offers a generous academic scholarship program that is based on the high school average, strength of curriculum, and SAT or ACT results.
+St. John Fisher College offers a generous academic scholarship program to full-time undergraduate students.
 The Office of Admissions automatically notifies students who are eligible for academic scholarships.
 Prospective students should contact the Office of Admissions for specific scholarship program information.

 Transfer Achievement Scholarships (Transfers Only)